 Step#1: Start with Fresh Strawberries

-If you don't have fresh strawberries you can use frozen strawberries, the same quantity, and there's no need to defrost them first, just pop them in the pot.
-You'll then simmer the berries with water and sugar until the strawberries release their juice.
+• If you don’t have fresh strawberries you can use frozen strawberries, the same quantity, just defrost them first and pop them in the pot with all their juices.

 Step#2: Mash the Strawberries

-A potato masher works best, but you can also use a fork.
-Don't over-mash the strawberries, it's best to keep the sauce chunky to preserve the best texture.
+• Just be careful to not over-mash the strawberries, it’s best to keep the sauce chunky to preserve the best texture.

 Step#3: Thicken the Sauce with a Slurry

-A slurry is equal parts water to flour or cornstarch.
+• A slurry is equal parts water to flour or cornstarch.
 In this recipe, I prefer cornstarch since it gives the strawberry sauce the best syrupy texture.

 How To Store The Sauce:

-If not serving your sauce right away, it will keep covered in the refrigerator for 5 days.
-It's actually great served warm or cold!
-Use it on ice cream, or serve on top of toast or stirred into some yogurt too!
+• If not serving your sauce right away, it will keep covered in the refrigerator for 5 days.

 If You Enjoyed this Strawberry Sauce Recipe